 In my anecdotal and qualitative research on this topic of kindergarten motherhood (read: talking to moms about this at birthday parties for a few years), I’ve heard a lot of similar stories from moms approaching the kindergarten milestone.

 An overlapping group in this very scientific study of mine are the moms who view working outside of the home as a scary change, but necessary for financial reasons.
-As we’re hit with a recession, this concern is even more heightened.
-But working outside the home, and even working from home, comes with concerns about after school care, flexible hours, and health and safety.
+But working outside the home, and even working from home, comes with concerns about after-school care, flexible hours, and health and safety.
 What kind of work schedule would work for me and does that job exist?

 There’s a lot to think about.
 A lot to stress about.